mirima2/other_products_guidelines/docs/source/field_author.rst

 ``datacite:creator``

-The authors of the software in priority order.
+The authors of the research artifact in priority order.
 May be a corporate/institutional or personal name.

 .. _datacite:creator_creatorName: